Most churches today have a website. But the majority of church websites are never updated with current church information and news.

 2. Inexpensive Hosting

 Smaller churches are often on a tight budget.
-BlueHost is the inexpensive hosting option we have used and recommend.
-You can host your church website there for under $36 a year for the first three years.
-Bluehost even offers a simple way to install WordPress quickly as do other hosting providers.
+InMotionHosting is the inexpensive hosting option we have used and recommended.
+You can host your church website there super cheaply for the first year and very inexpensively thereafter.
+Check out their prices now.
+There's even a WordPress installer to help you along the way.
+But if you need help installing WordPress please let us know, we'd be happy to help.

 3. Free Plugins